MomokoXu/Project-Movie-Trailer-Website/project/README.md

 ## How to use it
 * Make sure download all files in this project
 * In Terminal:
-1. Make sure you switch to the directory of this project
+    1. Make sure you switch to the directory for this project
-1. Run `python entertainment_center.py`
+    2. Run `python entertainment_center.py`

 ## Author
 [Yingtao Xu](https://github.com/MomokoXu)